 It is really important to make changes to your Will when major life events happen.
 Marriages, divorces, separations, and the birth of children are all times when you should re-write your will.
 All these events will have some effect on your wishes for the breakup of your estate and on the validity of your current Will.

-When you get marry, any will that you currently have is revoked.
+When you get married, any will that you currently have is revoked.
 An exception to this is if your will clearly states that a marriage is imminent and contains unambiguous instructions that you intend that the will is to remain valid after the marriage happens.

 Divorce affects your will differently in each state and territory.
 In some states, divorce will automatically render your will invalid.
 In others, a divorce will revoke your former spouse as your executor or any gift left to them.
 For example, in NSW, a divorce will stop your former partner being an executor and will stop them receiving a gift specified in the will.
 However, they may still act as trustee for your will.